 Apple Vision Pro – Design and build

 Apart from that, the frame also offers a magnetic attachment for ‘The Light Seal.’
-This is just a fancy term coined by Apple for the headset’s soft foam attachment.
-This helps eliminate excess light from entering your eyes when using the headset.
-Moreover, thanks to a soft foam-based design, the Light Seal also enables a comfortable viewing experience for extended usability.
+This soft foam attachment helps eliminate excess light from entering your eyes when using the headset.
+Moreover, the soft foam-based design enables a comfortable viewing experience for extended usability.

-Interestingly, Apple has been able to keep the Vision Pro sleek – thanks to a smart battery arrangement.
-Instead of a built-in power supply, it comes with an external battery pack, which Apple says will support all-day use when plugged in or up to two hours of use when untethered.
+According to Apple, it will support all-day use when plugged in or up to two hours of use when untethered.
 The battery pack itself is encased in a compact aluminum body and connects to the headset via a woven cable.

 Apple Vision Pro – Hardware specifications

 The Apple Vision Pro features a pair of postage-sized micro-OLED displays for a total of 23 million pixels.
 That’s almost 40 percent more pixels than a 4K display for each of your eyes.
-To magnify these panels and wrap them around your field of view, Apple has equipped the headset with its custom three-element lens that offers an incredible level of sharpness and clarity.

-For those who wear prescription glasses, Apple has teamed up with Zeiss so users can have custom optical inserts created for their eyes.
 These inserts, which attach magnetically to the headset’s lenses, offer support for a huge range of vision correction without compromising the overall performance of Apple Vision Pro’s high-resolution display or eye-tracking capabilities.

 Cameras

-As for the headset’s cameras and sensors, the Vision Pro features an array of 12 cameras, 5 sensors, and 6 microphones on the exterior.
+As for the headset’s cameras and sensors, the Apple Vision Pro features an array of 12 cameras, 5 sensors, and 6 microphones on the exterior.
 This system provides high-resolution video to the displays, enables precise head/hand tracking, performs real-time 3D mapping, and more.

 Apple has also equipped the Vision Pro with a high-precision eye-tracking system that offers a ring of LED illuminators and IR sensors.
 This system projects invisible light patterns onto the eyes to track their movement for responsive input without needing to use any kind of hardware controller.